DevCrewHub/helpDeskBackend/README.md

 - `GET /api/customer/ticketsCreated` — Get all tickets created by the logged-in customer
 - `GET /api/customer/ticket/{id}` — Get a specific ticket by its ID (only if created by the logged-in customer)
 - `GET /api/customer/tickets/search/{title}` — Search tickets by title (created by the logged-in customer)
+- `GET /api/customer/departments` — Get all departments (for ticket creation)
 - `PUT /api/customer/ticket/{id}/status` — Change the status of a ticket to CLOSED (only if created by the logged-in customer)

   *Note: Only status change to CLOSED is allowed.
 Once closed, the ticket cannot be updated further.*